MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

     ![Azure Information Protection quick start tutorial step 4 - remove classification](../media/sensitivity-not-set.png)

-### To see a recommendation prompt for labeling and automatic protection:
+## To see a recommendation prompt for labeling and automatic protection

 1. In the Word document, type a valid credit card number, for example: **4242-4242-4242-4242**.